viamrobotics/docs/docs/program/apis/sessions.md

 Without session management, the API request from the client sets the flow of electricity to the motors of the robot and then does not time out, causing the robot to continue driving forever, colliding with objects and people.

 With default configuration, sessions are automatically managed for you with Viam's `SessionsClient`.
-If you want to manage sessions yourself, use Viam's sessions management API.
+If you want to manage sessions yourself, use Viam's session management API.

 ### The `SessionsClient`